themaddoctor/but_i_dont_want_to_install_an_authenticator_app_on_my_cell_phone/README.md

 - a GUI.
 It should be a pretty one.
 It would nice if it could select the region of the desktop to scan.
 It should be independent of window manager, but if you want to write one for GNOME or KDE, then please do.
 But I would like one based on GTK+ so that it can work anywhere.
 - convert the storage to something standard, like CSV.
 I don't believe that the data is complicated enough to justify a true database, but I am willing to listen to arguments.
 - encrypt the storage, with PBKDF2 and some block cipher like AES or SERPENT

+## disclaimer

+I do not claim to have written this script well.
+I do not even claim that it will work.
+YOU USE IT AT YOUR OWN RISK.
+If you get locked out of your financial accounts and can't pay your rent, don't call /me/.
+If it gains self-awareness and embarks on a campaign of world domination, don't look at me--I'l be on the first Space-X flight outta here.

 ## no, I did not use pyotp